WinGs-Robotics/STR400-Studio/README-en.md

 WScript currently provides the following main commands:

 - **A:MOVEJ** - Move from the current position to the given absolute rotation joint angle within the specified time.
+- **A:MOVEC** - Moves the robotic arm to a predetermined absolute Cartesian coordinate position from its current position within a specified time, following a non-linear path.
-- **A:MOVEL** - Move from the current endpoint position to the given absolute Cartesian coordinate position within the specified time.
+- **A:MOVEL** - Moves the robotic arm to a predetermined absolute Cartesian coordinate position from its current position within a specified time, following a linear path.
 - **A:MOVES** - Move from the current endpoint position through a series of given absolute Cartesian coordinate positions within the specified time.
 - **R:MOVEJ** - Move from the current position to the given relative rotation joint angle within the specified time.
+- **A:MOVEC** - Moves the robotic arm to a relative Cartesian coordinate position from its current position within a specified time, via a non-linear path.
-- **R:MOVEL** - Move from the current endpoint position to the given relative Cartesian coordinate position within the specified time.
+- **R:MOVEL** - Moves the robotic arm to a relative Cartesian coordinate position from its current position within a specified time, via a linear path.
 - **R:MOVES** - Move from the current endpoint position through a series of given relative Cartesian coordinate positions within the specified time.
 - **WAIT** - Wait for the specified time.